 If you answer yes, revisit your overall branding — color, logos, backend, and front-end.

-Your website should be simple and safe.
+Bottom line: your website should be simple and safe.
 Visitors should be able to navigate through your blog posts and pages seamlessly.

 Delegation of Tasks and Duties